docusign/code-examples-java/README.md

 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip the next step as it was automatically performed for you.**
 * Configure the project by overriding necessary properties from the `src\main\resources\application.example.json` and saving this file as `application.json` file. **Don't add this file into the Git index.**
 * Add VM argument `-Dspring.profiles.active=dev` to your IDE
-* Note that IntelliJ Community Edition does not directly support Spring Boot applications.
+* Note that IntelliJ IDEA Community Edition does not directly support Spring Boot applications.

 ### Build and run